Ashington is a town with a very interesting and proud history!

 In recent years the Football Club has moved to a new complex at Woodhorn Lane to enable the development of a large Asda superstore in the town centre and the Hirst Welfare Centre, a multi-use sports & community facility, has opened providing a range of facilities and activities.
 The state of the art Northumberland Church of England Academy opened in 2012 and provides an excellent educational resource for the town and significant building work has also taken place to improve Ashington High School.

 In 2016 the £21m Ashington Leisure Centre opened as well as a £13m retirement complex on the site of the old Ashington Hospital.
 Major work to regenerate Ashington Town Centre was completed with Station Road re-opened to traffic.

-Quality housing developments are currently underway around the town with further planned in coming years.
-Further regeneration of the town centre is expected to commence in 2020, with a new Cinema, restaurants and retail units and work is on-going to reinstate a passenger rail service back to the town.
-The story continues...
+Quality housing developments are currently underway around the town, plans are being developed to regenerate Ashington town centre with new leisure and retail opportunities and work will soon commence to reinstate a passenger rail service back to the town.
+The story continues…